AaronCCWong/Help/README.md

-# Help - App Academy Lunch
+# Help - What's for lunch?

 <!-- [Heroku link][heroku] -->

 <!-- [heroku]: http://flux-capacitr.herokuapp.com -->

 ## Minimum Viable Product
-Help - App Academy Lunch is a clone of Yelp created to solve the problem of never knowing what to eat for lunch.
+Help - What's for lunch? is a clone of Yelp created to solve the problem of never knowing what to eat for lunch.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->